beet-software/dorm/docs/docs/reference/04-engine-capabilities.md

 The engine sends JSON bodies using generated entity serialization and decodes JSON objects/lists with generated entity deserialization.
-It emits an initial read for `pull` and `pullAll`, uses readable operations for relationships, and does not expose transactions, pagination, polling, or server-event streams.
+It emits an initial read for `pull` and `pullAll`, uses readable operations for relationships, and does not expose transactions, cursor pagination, polling, or server-event streams.

 Batch operations require configured endpoints.
 Missing batch endpoints produce `UnsupportedError` instead of being emulated with multiple independent